 That’s where my family were originally from and my grandparents were still here, et cetera.
 So I came back here and then I applied for some positions with some banks, and I joined ANZ at Maroochydore and then I was able to implement the knowledge that I had attained on my Master of Commerce in financial planning.
 I was so thrilled to get that opportunity, especially at that age with no experience.
 That was just a great stepping stone for me.

 Sukkarieh’s first property, despite her not being aware of it at the time, was the perfect choice for a first-time investment and held her in good stead later on.

 When I started with the ANZ at Maroochydore, I worked with them for about 12 months on the Sunshine Coast and then I was offered a promotional position in Brisbane.
 So they offered to promote me to a financial advisor from a junior financial advisor.
 And that was when I was around 21.
 So I took that offer and I moved to Brisbane and I bought a house in East Brisbane, which is just a couple of ks from the city near the Gabba.
-And unbeknownst to me, because to be honest, I didn’t know their quality of what I was acquiring at that time, but I did like the fact that it had two-street access because I could bring my car in the front or the back and later found out that it’s an LMR site, subdividable under small lot rules and you know, had all the characteristics that an investor would want in a first property.
+And unbeknownst to me, because to be honest, I didn’t know their quality of what I was acquiring at that time, but I did like the fact that it had two-street access because I could bring my car in the front or the back and later found out that it’s an LMR site, subdividable under small lot rules and had all the characteristics that an investor would want in a first property.